asepsupriatna90/lamp-auto-install/README.md

 ## What the Script Does

 - Updates the package list and upgrades existing packages.
-- Installs Apache, MariaDB, and PHP.
+- Installs Apache, MariaDB, PHP, and phpMyAdmin.
 - Starts and enables Apache and MariaDB to run on boot.
+- Configures phpMyAdmin for easy access.
 - Runs `mysql_secure_installation` to secure the MariaDB installation.

 ## Post-Installation